-The Resume from Deep Power-Down command can also be used to read the Device ID.
+The Resume from Deep Power-Down command also can be used to read the Device ID.

 When used to release the device from the Power-Down state and obtain the Device ID, the \overline{CS} pin must first be asserted and opcode ABh must be clocked into the device, followed by three dummy bytes.
-The Device ID bits are then shifted out on the falling edge of SCK with the most significant bit (MSB) first, as shown in Figure 41.
+The Device ID bits are then shifted out on the falling edge of SCLK with the MSB first, as shown in Figure 41.
 This command only outputs a single byte Device ID.
-The Device ID value for the AT25QF641B is listed in Table 16.
+The Device ID value for the AT25SF641B is listed in Table 18.